Website Compromised? Here Are Some Steps You Must Follow.

 Arpan SinhaCyber Security

-Put Down the Site and Change Passwords: after verifying that the site is infected, take it down as sson as possible.
+After you verify that the site is infected, take it down as soon as possible.
 This will reduce more harm to it.
-Doing this will also reduce the risk of putting out the sensitive information about the users of the site.
-Also assume that all your passwords have been compromised and change all of them.
+Doing this will also reduce the risk of putting out sensitive information about the users of the site.
+Also, assume that someone has all your passwords and make sure to change all of them frequently.

-Assess and Decide a Fix: These are a few options which you can choose to do:
+These are a few options which you can choose to do:

 • Lastly, you can attempt to remove them yourself.
 There are plenty of videos online which will guide you through the process

-Upgrade Website Software: Another potential source can be a not-updated software.
+Another potential source can be a not-updated software.
 Vulnerable software is at more risk of being compromised than updated software.
 If you’re using a CMS, then they constantly provide patches for updates; never skip one.
 The operating system at the server end must also be updated regularly.

-Change Passwords and Encryption Keys: Once you’re confident that the site is secure again, change all the passwords and keys.
+Once you’re confident that the site is secure again, change all the passwords and keys.
 Weak passwords are a treat for hackers, so set up a stronger and more unique password.
 Encryption keys can give away all the communications between the site and clients.
 Thus, change them too.

-Get Your Site Delisted: If the site is still on blacklist, request for a review.
+If the site is still on blacklist, request for a review.
 After the search engine reviews it, it’ll remove the warnings that appear before the site opens.
 This generally happens within 24 hours.
 To request a review with Google, click here and for Bing, click here.

-Prevent This From Happening Again: Preventing such activities in future is the most difficult part, but practicing some steps regularly will prevent this.
+Preventing such activities in future is the most difficult part, but practising some steps regularly will prevent this.

 • Scan regularly for vulnerabilities